 Bougainvillea plants and varieties

-A brightly colored climbing plant Bougainvillea do well in a wide range of climates from temperate to tropical and can successfully be grown in pots and containers.
+A brightly colored climbing plant, Bougainvillea do well in a wide range of climates from temperate to tropical.
+They can successfully be grown in pots and containers.
 But watch out for the new cultivars with dwarf, trailing and standards all available for sale.

 With so many varieties, flowers come in a range of colors from white through to dark pink.
 Bougainvillea can be trained or pruned to be a standard plant and can be grown in a pot or container but are generally used as a climbing plant.
 For good flowering plant in a warm position free from frosts.
 A well drained but moist soil is best.
 Plants are available for sale online

-Dwarf Bougainvillea are the latest on the market and you can find them under a few names including Bambino Bougainvillea.
+Dwarf Bougainvillea are the latest sold on the market and you can find them under a few names including Bambino Bougainvillea.
 These are these best variety for growing in pots or even in a largish hanging basket.
-They can also be grown as standards and with a little selective pruning it is not that difficult.
+They are also sold as standards and with a little selective pruning it is not that difficult.

 Bougainvillea glabra is a species that naturally is smaller growing, it is even used for bonsai, flower colors range from white purple.
 B glabra is long flowering and a desirable garden plant.
 The larger growing Bougainvillea spectabilis has naturally cream flowers and red to purple bracts.
 The third species is Bougainvillea peruviana a little more scrambley and less dense than the other two, crimson flowers range from light to dark.
 Repeat flowering.

 And of course the hybrids between these three.